Perfect for pairing with other programs.

 Housing & Meals

 Housing is included in the study abroad program fee.
-In Paris, students live either with a Parisian host or in hotel apartments.
+In Paris, study abroad students live either with a Parisian host or at a student residence.
+In the first case, they will have their own bedroom, and four meals per week, in the second one they will share a twin-bed room with another CIEE Student.
 Staying with a host is strongly encouraged as this allows students to fully experience the local culture and practice speaking French every day.
-The program fee includes breakfast every day and one light lunch every day of the week.
-All other meals are the responsibility of the student.
 Each housing includes a kitchenette and food markets are within walking distance.
 During excursions, all meals are provided.
-Students with disabilities that need more information about the residence hotel and the neighborhood, or students who wish to communicate supplementary information about their needs should contact CIEE prior to the program.
-Local consultants communicate directly with students with disabilities to ensure that they have full information about accommodations.

 While in Prague, students reside in apartments in popular neighborhoods with fellow CIEE participants and a CIEE Flat Buddy—a Charles University student who helps CIEE students adjust to student life in Prague.
 Students share double rooms and kitchen and bathroom facilities.
 Meals and Internet service are not included and are the responsibility of the student during Session II.
 Students can purchase food supplies and prepare meals in the apartment kitchens.
 They may also be able to arrange Internet service for an additional fee in cooperation with their Flat Buddy.